Become a Guild Member, Friend or Student Friend

 Those who do not qualify on this basis but who wish to support or maintain contacts with Members can become a Friend of the Guild.
 They enjoy much the same benefits but do not have a vote and are ineligible to enter awards.

-Students studying a relevant course can become a Friend for a nominal fee - contact the membership secretary for details.
+Students studying a relevant course can become a Student Friend for half the standard membership fee.

-There is also a Retired category for past members who are no longer actively engaged in journalism or press and public relations but who wish to remain in touch with friends and colleagues.
-Members who successfully apply to the secretary for Retired status pay a reduced annual subscription but forfeit voting rights and do not qualify to enter Guild awards.
+There is also a Retired Member category for those no longer actively engaged in journalism, photography or press and public relations but who wish to remain in touch with friends and colleagues.
+After successfully applying to the secretary for Retired Member status, they pay half the regular membership subscription but forfeit voting rights and do not qualify to enter Guild awards.

 Download a Benefits of membership document